Johannesfjeldsaa/CAM/tools/output/Readme.md

 * `utils.py`; Functions that are handy for the main scripts.

 ##  4. <a name='Solvingtasks'></a>Solving tasks

-Prerequists:

-* And enviroment where python is available as shown in `...some venv`

 ###  4.1. <a name='GetanoverviewofwhatoutputisavailablefromCAM-OSLO'></a>Get an overview of what output is available from CAM-OSLO